Conanbranch/ai4code-transformer-baseline/README.md

 ## Overview
 This solution is based on Amet Erdem's [baseline](https://www.kaggle.com/code/aerdem4/ai4code-pytorch-distilbert-baseline) and Khoi Nguyen's [baseline](https://www.kaggle.com/code/suicaokhoailang/stronger-baseline-with-code-cells) with numerous modifications to the model and data preprocessing.
 It uses a pretrained [codeBERT](https://github.com/microsoft/CodeBERT) transformer, fine tuned to predict the ranks of markdown cells in each notebook, utilizing code cells sampled from the notebook of the associated markdown cell as additional context.

-The code cells are sampled via evenly spaced sampling where the order of the code cells are preserved.
+The code cells are evenly spaced sampled where the order of the code cells are preserved.

 The input takes the following form: